Illimag/lead-generator-automailer/code/lead_generator/README.md

 ## Limited Functionality

-The automailer function with UBOT STUDIO does not fully function but simple construction of micro, a few additional hours.
+The automailer function with UBOT STUDIO does not fully function but simple construction of macro, a few additional hours.

 https://ubotstudio.com/site/ubot-studio-developer-edition/